 That’s how you help us cover costs, and partner with Dominic, LegendFiction’s founder, to support and grow this community.

 Our LegendFiction mentor group is a tight-knit team of fledgling and professional business owners.
 Which means we have questions and ideas all the time about how to improve.

-Mentors get private access to an exclusive group where we ask questions, share insights, and ask for support.
+Mentors get private access to a private group where we ask questions, share insights, and ask for support.
 Dominic is incredibly responsive and creative, and usually invents a solution or brainstorms a path within a day.

-One of the more exciting prospects of being a mentor is that you can test gig ideas ‘privately’.
+One of the more exciting prospects of being a mentor is that you can test gigs.
 Perhaps you’re unsure if you want to serve a certain age range, or work in a genre, or offer a service long term.
-Before committing to adding it on your website, test it as a gig.
-If it doesn’t go well, it’s easy to deactivate.
+Before committing to adding it on your website, test it in the community.
+If it doesn’t go well, it’s easy to drop.

 By partnering with LegendFiction, we’re trying to solve several problems for mentors and authors alike: